Ground Anchor System Applications

 There are a variety of names used for ground anchors, including rock anchors, tieback anchors, earth anchors, micropiles, tiedown anchors, soil anchors, and foundation anchors.
 No matter which of the terms is in use, a ground anchor is responsible for transferring load from a structure into the ground.
 While these terms are often used interchangeably, the correct term depends on both the context and the type of ground conditions.

 Ground anchors are the most versatile anchoring option with versatile applications and the ability to choose between a temporary or permanent installation.
-Many of them are easy to transport due to the capability of stacking together, and they can be used for all sorts of different projects.
+Many ground anchor systems are easy to transport due to the capability of stacking together, and they can be used for all sorts of different projects.

 A tiedown anchor is a tool that is used to resist uplift from buoyant forces on structures that are submerged below the groundwater table.
 Swimming pools, buried storage tanks, buildings with basements, and pipelines all need to be designed in a way that resist buoyant forces in case of a situation where the groundwater table submerges so much of the structure that the buoyant force exceeds the structure’s weight.

 A tiedown anchor can also be used in dams to increase the level of resistance to sliding or overturning failure.
 These anchors can use a bar or cable strand design.
 Cable strand anchors become more cost-effective as the anchor is placed deeper in the earth since the strands can be created to a continuous length.
 They tend to be less rigid than a bar anchor and require a unique grouting technique.

 The drilling method used also correlates to whether bars or cables are chosen for the project.
 The most common options for drilling the hole for the anchor are rock drilling and core drilling, each of which has its own advantages and disadvantages.